“Smacznego” – Polish for enjoy yer grub.

 Because of all this, it means I frequent Bar Mlecznys, Pierogarnias and Restaurants in Poland sampling the finest local Polish food on offer.
 These are my current picks and therefore 10 Polish foods you need to try, this is a general overview for today and to be honest probably my personal top 10 foods in Poland.

 “The violence causes silence, who are we mistaken?” – Dolores O’Riordan.

 1. Pierogi Ruskie

 Life as a person eating food doesn’t ever get much better than this.
 If you’ve never tried it, welcome to the world of Pierogi Ruskie.
 Your life may never be the same again.
-These are small semi circular “dumplings” made of dough which contain potato and onion inside them.
+These are small semi circular “dumplings” (gosh I hate that word!) made of dough which contain potato and onion inside them.
 They are enclosed.
 To top it all off I usually eat Pierogi Ruskie with Smietana (Polish sour cream) on the side to dip them in and little bits of crispy dried pork on the top.
 I eat this at least once a week.
 I am hopelessly addicted.
 As my Polish friend Kasia once told me “Smacznego!”.
 Pierogi Ruskie baby, Pierogi Ruskie ooohhh!

 2. Kapusta Czerwona

 Again I am lazy so I buy the ready made stuff.
 Kapusta Czerwona is basically chopped red cabbage in mayonnaise.
 I eat it sometimes on its own as a quick salad but mostly to accompany a main meal.
 It is delicious and it seems healthy too so a great choice to munch at least once a week.

 3. “Polish” Kebabs